estheroche/cohort-1-2023/README.md

 This repository contains the following Solidity examples:

-- [Mapping.sol](./001_Mapping.sol) - A simple smart contract that demonstrates the use of the mapping data structure.
-- [Storage.sol](./002_Array.sol) - A simple smart contract that demonstrates what arrays are and how they work.
+- [EtherWallet.sol](./001_EtherWallet.sol) - A simple smart contract that demonstrates how a wallet on the blockchain would operate.
+Simple payout and pay-in functionalities.
-- [Storage.sol](./003_Enums.sol) - A simple smart contract that shows enums and a practical usecase.